 Why go on a Trip to the Hunter Valley

-You can journey to the Hunter Valley in a day from Sydney, experience around 6 hours in the valley and be back to Central around 12 hours later, however you won’t regret choosing to make a weekend of it by staying in Pokolbin, Lovedale or Rothbury.
-There is so much to see and do that you really only get a small snapshot of the Hunter Valley experience by doing it in a day.
-It's a shame to rush it when you should be relaxing and savouring all that the area has to offer.
+You can journey to the Hunter Valley in a day from Sydney, experience around 6 hours in the valley and be back to Central around 12 hours later.
+However, you won’t regret choosing to make a weekend of it by staying in Pokolbin, Lovedale or Rothbury.
+There is so much to see and do that you only get a small snapshot of the Hunter Valley experience by doing it in a day.
+It’s a shame to rush it when you should be relaxing and savouring all that the area has to offer.

-If you can talk someone in your group into driving you may elect to navigate around the region yourself however the driver isn’t the only one in your group who would be missing out if you chose that option.
-By joining a group tour with an experienced Hunter Valley local as your guide you not only get their knowledge of the area but you also get to leverage the established relationships they have with the cellar doors.
+If you can talk someone in your group into driving, you may elect to navigate around the region yourself however the driver isn’t the only one in your group who would be missing out if you chose that option.
+By joining a group tour with an experienced Hunter Valley local as your guide, you not only get their knowledge of the area, but you also get to leverage the established relationships they have with the cellar doors.

 Ever dreamt of seeing the very oak barrels and stills where the wine you are tasting was matured?
 What about enjoying a toast with the owner of a vineyard?
-Or seeing firsthand the concentrated honey colour and experiencing the complex aroma of a 30-year-old Semillon compared to one bottled only last year?
+Or seeing firsthand the strong honey colour and experiencing the complex aroma of a 30-year-old Semillon compared to one bottled only last year?
 Only through leveraging the connections of a local tour guide and the exclusivity of a private wine tasting tour will you get access to such Hunter Valley gems.

 How to spend a day tour with a Hunter Valley Local

-If you are looking for a tour where you get to spend the day with a Hunter Valley local and you get the extra access benefits that come with touring with the owner of the business, then look no further than Tastes Of The Hunter Wine Tours.
+If you are looking for a trip where you get to spend the day with a Hunter Valley local, and you get the extra access benefits that come with touring with the owner of the business, then look no further than Tastes Of The Hunter Wine Tours.
 With private tastings, a luxury tour minibus with leather seats, entertainment system and more and a knowledgeable and attentive guide, you have the perfect recipe for a Hunter Valley experience you won’t soon forget.

 The Hunter Valley wine tasting experience

-While the Hunter Valley region is certainly on the map for its wines, it would be a shame not to cleanse your palate during the day with a visit to one of the micro-breweries.
-From the light spritz of a ginger beer with gorgeous honey flavours to the full-bodied robust character of a dark ale there is something for even those who don’t consider themselves beer drinkers.
+While the Hunter Valley region is indeed on the map for its wines, it would be a shame not to cleanse your palate during the day with a visit to one of the micro-breweries.
+From the light spritz of a ginger beer with gorgeous honey flavours to the full-bodied, robust character of a dark ale there is something for even those who don’t consider themselves beer drinkers.

-Matilda Bay Brewhouse or Potter’s Brewery are options that won’t disappoint and a wine tour with Tastes Of The Hunter will allow you to experience both: the wines and Hunter Valley boutique style craft beers that are rapidly gaining in popularity.
+Matilda Bay Brewhouse or Potter’s Brewery are options that won’t disappoint, and a wine tour with Tastes Of The Hunter will allow you to experience both: the wines and Hunter Valley boutique style craft beers that are rapidly gaining in popularity.

 Sampling a red wine with a protein such as cheese gives the tannins (the bitter-tasting organic component of red wine) something else to cling to other than the sides and roof of your mouth!